- Should I pay the application fee?

 - Should I also send the materials to the Chemistry Department?

-No, the Chemistry Department will be able to view the application materials sent to Graduate Admissions.
+No, the Chemistry Department will be able to view the application materials uploaded to the application or sent to Graduate Admissions.
 We will review and make decisions on applications.
 Official notification of admission status comes from Graduate Admissions.

 - My transcripts are not in English, is that OK?